Japan to expand SE Asia security ties with Indonesia pact

 TOKYO/JAKARTA Japan will sign a defence pact with Indonesia next week, officials in both governments said, the latest effort by Tokyo to forge closer security ties with Southeast Asian nations and build a counter-balance to China.

-Indonesian President Joko Widodo visits Tokyo next week and will sign an agreement with Japanese Prime Minister Shinzo Abe on increasing cooperation in military training and technology, the officials said.
+Indonesian President Joko Widodo visits Tokyo next week for talks with Japanese Prime Minister Shinzo Abe and the two sides will sign an agreement on increasing cooperation in military training and technology, the officials said.
 Currently, the two countries only have an agreement for the exchange of military students.

+Although it will be a non-binding agreement, it is seen as the first step in bolstering defence ties.

+The document that that will be signed will be on "capacity building, cooperational defense and also peacekeeping operations," said Armanatha Nasir, spokesman for Indonesia's foreign ministry.

 For Japan, closer ties with Indonesia could also give its defence firms a better chance to compete against South Korean military equipment makers, who are establishing themselves in the region, a Japanese defence ministry official said.